 4. Remote management

-Whether you’re using the gate entry system for your HOA, a gated community you manage, or even a self-storage facility, you’ll appreciate the benefits of remotely managing the system.
+Whether you’re using the gate entry system for an HOA, a gated community, or even a self-storage facility, you’ll appreciate the benefits of remotely managing the system.

 A gate entry system with remote management capabilities lets you: